 Wage garnishment occurs when the court orders part of your pay withheld to satisfy a debt you owe.
 When the court agrees to wage garnishment, your employer will withhold a portion of your pay and send it to the creditor until your debt is completely paid off.
 Sending extra payments, in addition to the garnishment amount, can help you pay off your debt and end the garnishment sooner.

-A wage garnishment happens when the court orders part of your pay to be withheld to satisfy a debt you owe.
-Most creditors can’t get permission to garnish your wages without first filing a lawsuit against you and winning a judgment in that lawsuit.
-Then, if you haven’t satisfied the lawsuit judgment, the creditor can later ask the court for permission to garnish your wages.
+Creditors can't automatically start garnishing your wages anytime you're behind on payments.
+Most creditors can’t get permission to garnish your wages without first filing a lawsuit against you and then winning a judgment in that lawsuit.
+If a certain amount of time passes after that judgment and debt still exists, then a creditor may ask the court for permission to garnish your wages.

-- 25% of your disposable income if your disposable income is greater than $290.
+- 25% of your disposable income, if your disposable income is greater than $290

 - Any amount greater than 30 times the federal minimum wage

 Exceptions to Wage Garnishment Limits